LLMsLab/cookiecutter-ai-flock/{{cookiecutter.project_slug}}/README.md

 approach is particularly beneficial for teams looking to standardize their development environments and avoid the common "it works on my machine" problem.

+⚡⚡ **Important Note:** Before continuing with the following steps, please ensure that Docker Desktop is up and running on your system.
+Start Docker Desktop to proceed. ⚡⚡

 ### Section 1: Examine the Predefined Container Configuration